-We repeated the experiments for $N=60, 120, \cdots, 1200. $ We find that the numerical solution for the optimal control converges to the analytical solution, and that the simulated collision times also converge to the analytical solution.
+We repeated the experiments for $N=60, 120, \cdots, 1200$, and find that the numerical solution converges to the analytical solution and that the simulated collision times also converge to the analytical solution.
 Perfect first-order accuracy is observed; see Figure \ref{fig:case3_convergence_versus_steps}.